 So far it has been a great experience, but also a very challenging one.
 It is hard to work 80 to 100 hours a week for years and get nothing in return.
 However, this is a marathon and not a sprint, and the few sales I did every month were very encouraging.
 I knew that if I held on longer, the project had a lot of potential.
 Today I am happy to say that finally I created the opportunity I always wanted to have – to run my own software company.

-How does the WP Security Audit Log plugin help users keep their WordPress sites safe?
+How does the WP Activity Log plugin help users keep their WordPress sites safe?

 There are several benefits to keeping a WordPress activity log, and improved site security is one of them.
 In fact lack of logging and monitoring in web applications was listed in the 2017 OWASP Top 10 list of most critical security risks.

-We want to give our users more than just an activity log plugin, so we have developed a number of features around the WP Security Audit Log plugin with which you can build a WordPress Intrusion Detection System (IDS).
+We want to give our users more than just an activity log plugin, so we have developed a number of features around the WP Activity Log plugin with which you can build a WordPress Intrusion Detection System (IDS).

 So to recap, our plugin helps WordPress site administrators stay on top of their game by showing them what is happening on their site in real-time and notifying them instantly of important changes.
 It can also be used for forensic work to find out how malicious hackers managed to hack into the website in the unfortunate case of a successful hack.